When Lyz Lenz got her first migraine headache at age 17, her doctor’s failure to take her seriously was almost as crushing as the pain itself.

 - difficulty concentrating

-Although researchers haven’t figured out what exactly causes migraines, they’ve identified several potential triggers.
+Although researchers haven’t figured out what exactly causes migraine, they’ve identified several potential triggers.

 The most common triggers are: